cossacklabs/acra-engineering-demo/README.md

 ```

 This command downloads a simple Go API Server application, AcraTranslator, MongoDB, sets up the environment, configures
-Go application to data with AcraTranslator and store to MongoDB, and provides an
+Go application to encrypt data with AcraTranslator and store to MongoDB, and provides an
-API(Swagger) or [Postman Collection](./acra-translator/go-translator-demo/swagger/translator-demo.postman_collection.json)for you to try.
+API(Swagger) or [Postman Collection](./acra-translator/go-translator-demo/swagger/translator-demo.postman_collection.json) for you to try.

 ## 2. What's inside